everedero/zephyr_driver_propyradio/README.md

-# Zephyr out-of-tree driver for nRF24L01 SPI 2.4GHz remote control module
+# Zephyr out-of-tree driver for proprietary radio chips

-This repository contains a Zephyr out-of-tree driver.
+This repository contains a Zephyr out-of-tree driver for proprietary radio
+chips:

+* nRF24L01 SPI 2.4GHz remote control module
+* TI CC2500 SPI 2.4GHz remote control module

 This repository is versioned together with the [Zephyr main tree][zephyr].
 This means that every time that Zephyr is tagged, this repository is tagged as well